Kumari (2022 film): Plot

 Kumari, chasing Chokkan who fascinated her, enters the forest and meets a woman called Muthamma who tells Kumari that the latter is carrying a child, who would be in danger because of Dhruvan and asks her to come meet her across the river and that she would take her to Chathan, who would protect the child.
 Kumari, horrified returns home and later, her pregnancy is confirmed.
 Kumari gets stressed over the fact that no one in the family except for Dhruvan seem happy about her pregnancy.
 Dhruvan begins to hold desires for power over the village as its lord and Kumari catches him cutting his two fingers to resemble Gari Devan.
 Achyuthan mocks him over it and a fight erupts between them but Velyachan intervenes and declares that Dhruvan would be the next landlord as he is the first one of the next generation delivering an heir.
 Lakshmi later divulges to Kumari that she intentionally didn't bear children for a reason.
 Twelve generations ago, after Thuppan invites Gary Devan, the former had sacrificed his own son to Gari Devan for appeasing him despite Nangakutty's protests which caused her to commit suicide.
 The sacrifice of Thuppan's son and Gari Devan's protection for the family only lasts for twelve generations and it was Dhruvan's turn as the lord of the twelfth generation to sacrifice his child which is why the women were not happy over Kumari's pregnancy.
 Terrified, Kumari expresses to Lakshmi that Dhruvan would never do such a thing but Lakshmi tells her that the family's men would go to any extent to uphold their power and traditions.
 Lakshmi also reveals to Kumari that Thuppan has been alive for the last twelve generations rotting in the attic for his sins.
-Velyachan, having witnessed Lakshmi telling everything to Kumari, kills her the next morning.
+Velyachan witnesses Lakshmi telling everything to Kumari.
+The next morning, Lakshmi is found dead in the well, indicating that Velyachan killed her.